 Cardiac CT for Calcium Scoring

 Calcium scoring is a heart scan often used to determine if coronary artery disease (CAD) is present and if it is, to what extent.
 Physicians may also order a calcium scoring screening for patients who are at risk for developing coronary artery disease, even if the patient has no signs of the disease.
 The major risk factors for CAD are:

 - Abnormally high blood cholesterol levels

 - A family history of heart disease

 - High blood pressure

 - Being overweight or obese

 - Being physically inactive

-Calcium scoring scans are painless and typically take 10 minutes to complete.
-The test uses computed tomography (CT), an imaging test that creates detailed images of internal organs, bones and tissue.
+Calcium scoring scans are painless and typically take 10 to 15 minutes to complete.
+The test uses computed tomography (CT), an imaging test that creates detailed images of internal organs, blood vessels, bones and tissue.